Fair Credit Score & Cards Explained

-What is a fair credit score, what it means to have one, and how it changes.
+What is a fair credit score, what it means to have one, and how does it changes?

 What Does it Mean to Have Fair Credit?